 - “Do Not Disturb” and work schedule preferences to protect focus time

 Not every team starts big.
-Whether you’re a lean in-house team or a boutique agency, 5day.io’s generous freemium tier gives you access to real features, not a hollow trial.
+Whether you’re a lean in-house team or a boutique agency, 5day.io’s generous freemium tier gives you access to real features, instead of a hollow trial.

 - Unlimited work items and subitems